It’s Never Too Late to Become a Millionaire with Jack Canfield

 When we get to a certain level of earnings, our thermostat turns off the furnace, just like it turns off the furnace in your house when it reaches 68 or 70 degrees.

 And for some people making $75,000 a year is their comfort zone.
 They’ll never make more than that unless they reset their thermostat.
 You have to reset it.
+You have to start thinking about where to invest 10 million dollars.

 I’ll share a story with you about how this financial set point works…